AE Ursae Majoris -- a $\delta$ Scuti Star in the Hertzsprung Gap: OBSERVATIONS AND DATA REDUCTION

 \section{OBSERVATIONS AND DATA REDUCTION}

 Photometric observations for AE UMa were made with the 85-cm telescope located at the Xinglong Station of NAOC between March 2009 and May 2012.
-The 85-cm telescope is equipped with a standard Johnson-Cousin-Bessel multicolour filter system and a PI1024 BFT CCD camera mounted on the primary focus (\citep{Zhou2009}).
-The CCD camera has $1024 \times 1024$ pixels, corresponding to a field of view of $16.5^{'} \times 16.5^{'}$.
-Since March 2012, the CCD camera has been replaced by a PI512 BFT, which has $512\times512$ pixels corresponding to a field of view of $15^{'} \times 15^{'}$.
+The 85-cm telescope was equipped with a standard Johnson-Cousin-Bessel multicolour filter system and a PI1024 BFT CCD camera mounted on the primary focus \citep{Zhou2009}.
+The CCD had $1024 \times 1024$ pixels, corresponding to a field of view of $16.5^{'} \times 16.5^{'}$.
+Since March 2012, the CCD camera has been replaced by a PI512 BFT with larger size of pixels, which has $512\times512$ pixels corresponding to a field of view of $15^{'} \times 15^{'}$.
 The observations were made through a standard Johnson $V$ filter with the exposure time ranging from 15 to 120 seconds, depending on the atmospheric conditions.
 A journal of the new observations is listed in Table \ref{tab1}.

-In total, more than 17277 CCD frames of data were collected for AE UMa within 40 nights.
-Figure \ref{fig1} shows an image of AE UMa taken with the 85-cm telescope, where the comparison star (TYC 2998-1249-1) and the check star (TYC 2998-1166-1) are marked.
-The coordinates and the brightness in $V$ of the two stars are listed in Table \ref{tab2}.
-After bias, dark and flat-field corrections, aperture photometry was performed by using the DAOPHOT program of IRAF.
+In total, 17277 CCD frames were collected for AE UMa during 40 nights.
+Figure \ref{fig1} shows an image of AE UMa taken with the 85-cm telescope, where the comparison star (TYC 2998-1249-1) and the check star (TYC 2998-1166-1) are marked as well.
+The details of the three stars from SIMBAD \citep{Wenger2000} are listed in Table \ref{tab2}.

+The preliminary processing of the CCD frames (bias, dark substraction and flat field correction) was performed with the standard routines of CCDPROC from the IRAF software.
+After that, we employed the IRAF DAOPHOT package to perform aperture photometry.
+In order to optimize the size of the aperture, we used 12 different size of apertures for the data in each night and adopted the aperture which brought the minimum variance of the magnitude differences between the check star and the comparison star.
+The data reduction was carried out with the standard process of aperture photometry.

 The light curves were then produced by computing the magnitude differences between AE UMa and the comparison star.
-The standard deviations of the magnitude differences between the check star and the comparison star yielded an estimation of photometry precisions, with the typical value of $0^{\rm m}.003$ in good observation conditions and $0^{\rm m}.011$ in poor cases.
-Although there were slight zero-point shifts, we adjusted it with the fit light curves of the data for every month (assuming the frequencies are stable in a month).
+The standard deviations of the magnitude differences between the check star and the comparison star yielded an estimation of photometry precisions, with the typical value of $0^{\rm m}.003$ in good observation conditions and $0^{\rm m}.011$ in poor cases from night to night.
+As there were slight zero-point shifts, we adjusted it with the fitted light curves for every month by assuming that the pulsations were stable in one month.

-Figure \ref{fig2} shows the light curves of AE UMa in Johnson $V$ band observed with the 85-cm telescope in 2009, 2010, 2011 and 2012, which was used to make frequency analysis.
+Figure \ref{fig2} shows the light curves of AE UMa in Johnson $V$ band observed with the 85-cm telescope in 2009, 2010, 2011 and 2012, which was used to make pulsation analysis, and determination of new times of maximum light.